txdat/notes/obsidian/engineering/programming languages/javascript-typescript/typescript-fundamental.md

 };
 ```
 - enum
-	- a set of named constants (not exists in JS)
+	- a set of named constants (does not exist in JS)
 	```typescript
 	// js
 	const direction = {